 Credential students are required to obtain fingerprint clearance before being placed in a classroom.
-This clearance is part of the admissions process, and the Graduate Admissions Counselor will give candidates the appropriate information.
-Students will be allowed to enroll in courses once the Graduate Admissions Counselor receives a copy of their permit to substitute teach or a Certificate of Clearance.
+This clearance is an assignment in EDUC 101 and is part of the admissions process.
+Transfer students should contact their SOE advisor as soon as possible to complete this process.
+Undergraduate students will be allowed to enroll in courses beyond EDUC 101 once the School of Education receives a copy of their Certificate of Clearance.
+Students must forward their issuance email to education@cui.edu so that it can be entered in their file.